Our Founders

 Josh began his martial arts education as a child in Tucson where he took Kenpo Karate for 2 years before transitioning to Judo.
 In Tucson, he trained with ex U.S. Olympic alternate Steve Owen until he moved to California for college where Josh captained the Cal Berkeley Judo team and continued his training with, and earned his black belt from, ex U.S. Olympic coach Willy Cahill.

 Josh is now a Niddan (second degree black belt) with over 23 years of Judo experience, training with and learning from the best people he could find.
 UFC Champions, Olympians, World Sambo Champions, Jiu-Jitsu World Champions, Navy Seals, Military Special Operators, Secret Service, Police, SWAT, Sheriff’s, and more.
 Josh has also taught and coached Judo at almost every level, from young kids to college students, from teaching adults to coaching at the World Masters.
-Josh is always learning and, in addition to Judo, he has started Brazilian jiu-jitsu and currently holds a blue belt.
+Josh is always learning and, in addition to Judo, he has started Brazilian jiu-jitsu and currently holds a purple belt.
 He currently trains at least once a week as a way of maintaining and growing his skill set as well as engaging in physical and mental self care.

 Josh is the first to admit there are a lot of people more skilled and knowledgeable than he is when it comes to martial arts, but the reality is that most of those people are busy competing and running businesses.
 That leaves a gap when it comes to qualified individuals setting up vital community based programs.
 Josh hopes to give back the invaluable lessons and knowledge the martial arts, and the martial arts community, have given to him.